 The highly-skilled, well-trained urologists at Cedars-Sinai Marina del Rey Hospital evaluate patients with hematuria and advise specific treatment plans.
 There are several approaches to treat hematuria.
 The treatment that suits your condition best is chosen.

-Hematuria is not a disease but it is a sign of an underlying abnormality.
+Hematuria is not a disease but is a sign of an underlying abnormality.
 It is a condition where blood is present in an individual’s urine.
 This can occur due to vigorous exercise, menstrual cycle, injuries, infection in the bladder or kidneys.
 Viral infections of the liver such as hepatitis can also lead to this condition.

-Surgery may be required if there is any obstruction in between the ureter and pelvis (ureteropelvic) junction, tumor or kidney stones.
+Surgery may be required if there is any obstruction in between the ureter and pelvis (ureteropelvic) junction, tumor, or kidney stones.

 If the condition is serious then treatment will be concentrated towards correcting the causative agent.

-If hematuria is the only condition present (isolated hematuria), it does not require medical care, but if there is any abnormality in the laboratory reports or there is presence of any other condition along with hematuria, you need to seek medical attention.
+If hematuria is the only condition present (isolated hematuria), it does not require medical care, but if there is any abnormality in the laboratory reports or there is the presence of any other condition along with hematuria, you need to seek medical attention.

 Hematuria is subdivided into the following types based on the abnormalities present:

 Gross Hematuria »

 These may be symptomatic or asymptomatic and can be associated with the presence of proteins and other substances or organisms.